soyoungryu/NSF-CAREER-PTM/README.md

 The research goal of this project is to develop statistical and computational methods to advance the field of mass spectrometry-based PTM analysis.
 Specifically, this project will establish PTM algorithms and infrastructures that 1) utilize publicly available data to improve PTM identification in biological samples of interest; 2) make use of instrumental technique-specific characteristics of data; 3) provide biologically- meaningful information by properly measuring site occupancy rates and stoichiometry; 4) develop a mixed-model framework to perform differential PTM analysis; and 5) suggest an optimal experimental design (e.g., instrumental technique and sample preparation, sample size calculation) for future studies.
 This development will not only advance knowledge across various biological fields, but also help scientists generate critical hypotheses using millions of publicly available data generated previously, without PTM enrichment.
 The resulting bioinformatic tools and infrastructure will accelerate scientific discoveries using mass spectrometry-based proteomic data.
 The results of the project can be found at https://github.com/soyoungryu.

 ## People
-\bf{So Young Ryu}: Principal Investigator
+-So Young Ryu: Principal Investigator
-Sijia Qiu: Graduate Student (2021 - )
+-Sijia Qiu: Graduate Student (2021 - )
-Gabriella Goodwin: Graduate Student (2021 - )
+-Gabriella Goodwin: Graduate Student (2021 - )
-Jacob Tucker: Undergraduate Student (2021 - )
+-Jacob Tucker: Undergraduate Student (2021 - )